Asim Munir (cricketer)

-Asim Munir Butt (born 24 October 1982) he's belong to afridi family is a former Pakistani cricketer.
+Asim Munir Butt (born 24 October 1982) is a Pakistani former cricketer.
 Munir was a right-handed batsman who bowled right-arm off break.
 He was born in Sialkot, Punjab.

 Munir made his debut for Gujranwala in a List A match in the 1998/99 Pakistani cricket season against Lahore City.
 The following season, he made his first-class debut for the team against Pakistan International Airlines.
-He played first-class and List A cricket for the team until the 2002/03 season, Butt also played first-class and List A cricket for Sui Northern Gas Pipelines Limited, who he represented from the 2001/02 season to the 2003/04 season.
-He additionally played List A cricket for the Pakistan Cricket Board Blues and Pakistan Emerging Players, who he played for in 2002/03 and 2003/04 respectively.
+He played first-class and List-A cricket for the team until the 2002/03 season.
+Butt also played first-class and List-A cricket for Sui Northern Gas Pipelines Limited, who he represented from the 2001/02 season to the 2003/04 season.
+He additionally played List A cricket for the Pakistan Cricket Board Blues and Pakistan Emerging Players, in 2002/03 and 2003/04 respectively.
 He played county cricket in England on a single occasion, playing a List A match for Cumberland against Devon in the 2nd round of the 2003 Cheltenham & Gloucester Trophy, which was played in 2002.

 Overall, Munir played 23 first-class matches.
 In these, he scored 1,322 runs at a batting average of 42.64, making 4 half centuries and 4 centuries.
 His highest score, an unbeaten 157, came against the Rest of Baluchistan in 2001/02.
 He took 3 wickets with the ball, coming at a bowling average of 53.66.
 In List A matches, he made 41 appearances.
 In these, he scored 953 runs at an average of 26.47, making 4 half centuries and 2 centuries.
 His highest score, an unbeaten 128, came against Multan in 2002/03.
 He took a total of 8 wickets with the ball, at an average of 29.50 and with best figures of 4/44.

 Munir also played a number of Youth One Day Internationals for Pakistan Under-19s, making his debut against Sri Lanka Under-19s in 2001.
 He also played for Pakistan Under-19s in the 2002 Under-19 World Cup.